geekzter/azure-pipeline-agents/README.md

 This will perform the  provision the agents.
 To create a pool from the scale set use the instructions provided [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/scale-set-agents?view=azure-devops#create-the-scale-set-agent-pool).
 ### From Pipeline
 This repo contains a [pipeline](pipelines/azure-pipeline-agents-ci.yml) that can be used for CI/CD.
 You'll need the [Azure Pipelines Terraform Tasks](https://marketplace.visualstudio.com/items?itemName=charleszipp.azure-pipelines-tasks-terraform) extension installed.
-To be able to create Self-Hosted Agents, the 'Project Collection Build Service (org)' group needs to be given 'Administrator' permission to the Agent Pool.
+To be able to create Self-Hosted Agents, the 'Project Collection Build Service (org)' group needs to be given 'Administrator' permission to the Agent Pool, and 'Limit job authorization scope to current project for non-release pipelines' disabled.
 For this reason, it is recommended to have a dedicated project for this pipeline.

 ## Configuration
 Features toggles are declared in [`variables.tf`](./terraform/variables.tf) and can be overriden by creating a `.auto.tfvars` file (see [config.auto.tfvars.sample](terraform/config.auto.tfvars.sample)), or environemt variables e.g. `TF_VAR_use_self_hosted="true"`.